project-talan/tln-clouds/README.md

     ```
     tln nginx-ingress-status@k8s
     ```
-  * Use IP address from command outpu below to check access to the cluster using browser/curl
+  * Use IP address from command output above to check access to the cluster using browser/curl
   * Uninstall Ingress
     ```
     tln nginx-ingress-uninstall@k8s